forjagames/fg-api/docs/website/docs/storage/files-explorer.md

 ### Navigation _Section_
 It has an action bar that allows you to upload files and create directories.
 Below there is a navigation bar, and at the end the files and directories.

 You can download the files, edit and delete them.
+There is no recycle bin.
+Editing and deleting files cannot be undone.